sesh/django-tdd/slides/index.md

 ---

-They all provide the _Django test Client_ which we will use to make API calls
+They all provide the _Django Test Client_ which we will use to make API calls

 ---